kubeflow/website/content/en/docs/gke/deploy/upgrade.md

 ### Upgrade management cluster from v1.1 to v1.2

-1. The instructions below assume your current working directory is
+1. The instructions below assume that your current working directory is

    ```bash
    cd "${MGMT_DIR}"